lancedb/lancedb/docs/src/examples/python_examples/evaluations.md

 **Text Evaluation 101 📚**

-By leveraging cutting-edge technologies, this application provides a robust framework for evaluating reference and candidate texts across various metrics 📊, ensuring high-quality text outputs that meet specific requirements and standards 📝.
+By leveraging cutting-edge technologies, this provides a robust framework for evaluating reference and candidate texts across various metrics 📊, ensuring high-quality text outputs that meet specific requirements and standards 📝.

 | **Evaluation** | **Description** | **Links** |
 | -------------- | --------------- | --------- |